-Nominations for the 2019 Evelyn E. LaBode Service to Youth Award have been closed, for further information, email Tom McBride or call at (402) 366-6515
+Nominations for the 2020 Evelyn E. LaBode Service to Youth Award are now open, for further information, email Tom McBride or call at (402) 366-6515

 Evelyn E. Labode Service to Youth Award